 - Full compatibility: compatible with the mainstream types of virtual, physical machines, and support for VMware, Hyper-V, Microsoft Azure and Amazon Web Services (AWS) .

-- Intelligent automatic backup: able to back up multiple VMs at the same time, and run automatic VM backups.
+- Intelligent automatic backup: able to run unattended automatic VM backups and notified by email.

 - De-duplication and incremental backups: High-intensity de-duplication and compression of data during backup.
 Incremental backups reduce storage space usage.

 - High-intensity encryption: combines advanced encryption of the entire data at the byte level during backup to make data more secure.

 - Fast data backup & recovery: improves data backup and restoration efficiency and reduces business downtime.

 How to back up VM to NAS step by step